bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-If this interaction capability is supported for this client and
+If this interaction capability is supported for this RC and
 request, the AS returns a redirect interaction response {{response-interact-redirect}}.

 #### Redirect to an Arbitrary Shortened URL {#request-interact-short}

-If the client would prefer to redirect to a shortened URL defined by the AS
+If the RC would prefer to redirect to a shortened URL defined by the AS
-at runtime, the client indicates this by sending the "redirect"
+at runtime, the RC indicates this by sending the "redirect"
 field with an integer indicating the maximum character length of
 the returned URL.
 The AS MAY use this value to decide whether to
 return a shortened form of the response URL.
 If the AS cannot shorten